 Circle R offers a variety of camp related merchandise for sale, including t-shirts, hats, beanie horses and more.
-Merchandise will be for sale or at the Open House event on May 6th, and will also be available to order during the camper's session.
+Check out our new Online Merchandise Store on our website!
+Merchandise will be for sale at the Open House event on May 3rd, and will also be available to order during the camper's session.